kiankaas/personal-soccer-stats-analysis/README.md

 **Conclusion**:
 The combination of tougher competition, interrupted fitness, and reduced playing time created challenging conditions that contributed to this extended drought.
 Given these circumstances, this drought appears to be an outlier rather than a reflection of my typical performance.

+## Summary of Key Findings

+This project revealed several meaningful insights about both my individual and my team's performance over the past three years.
+By combining key performance metrics with contextual factors such as competition level and weather conditions, I was able to identify notable trends and patterns.
+The following insights summarize the most impactful findings:

+### **1. Team Performance Against Higher Competition**